Smells Like Gen X • Top Toys of 1995

 1995 Rank#5

-Batman Forever toys sit right in the middle of the list because Batman had become one of the most resilient merchandising engines of the entire era.
+Batman Forever toys sit right in the middle of the list because Batman had become one of the most resilient merchandising engines in both the 90s action figure wars and the movie tie-in lane of the entire era.
 New movie cycle?
 Fine.
 New color palette?
 Fine.
-New vehicles, gadgets, armor, villains, or toy-only weirdness?
+New vehicles, gadgets, armor, or toy-only weirdness?
 Also fine.
 Batman remained almost infinitely adaptable, which is why he stayed commercially valuable even as other properties rose and fell around him.

 In 1995 that matters more than ever because the market is spreading out.
 When there is no single toy monarch, durable brands become even more important.
 Batman can survive in a fractured toy environment because he does not need to be the only thing kids care about.
-He just needs to be consistently buyable.
+He just needs to be consistently buyable, especially when 1995 movies were still powerful enough to send kids straight into the action-figure aisle.

 He also continues to bridge generations well.
 Older Gen X kids had earlier Batman cycles burned into memory already, while younger Gen X and older millennials could still enter through the latest media version.
 That makes Batman feel like one of the few action properties broad enough to stretch across the handoff year.